 Classroom Preparation for the Eagle Watch

 Abiquiu Lake hosts annual National Public Lands Day celebration events.
 Volunteers assist the lake staff with shoreline cleanup, river cleanup, trail work and landscaping.
+Click here to read about the 2023 National Public Lands Day event.

 Park rangers have been working with volunteers to build over 5 miles of sustainable single track trail within Abiquiu’s recreational facilities.